Application Operations¶

 app.revoke(PERMISSION_READ_PHONE_STATE)

-This interface checks whether a certain permission has been properly granted to the application.
+This API checks whether a certain permission has been properly granted to the app.

 from lamda.const import *